Ready to create Facebook ads in 2025?

 Facebook marketing ads require following best practices that include proper audience targeting through Core Audiences for demographic filtering, Custom Audiences for reconnecting with past visitors, and Lookalike Audiences for reaching new people who behave like your best customers.

-5. Set Your Budget and Schedule
+3. Set Budget and Schedule

 In Ads Manager, set your spending and scheduling parameters at the ad set level:

-- Daily Budget: Your ad spend per day
+• Daily Budget: Your ad spend per day.

-- Lifetime Budget: Total spend across the entire campaign
+• Lifetime Budget: Total spending across the entire campaign(Spend for the entire campaign).

-- Bidding: Use automatic bids or set manual limits for tighter control
+• Bidding: Use automatic bids or set manual limits for tighter control.

 Facebook offers two options for ad placement: